Dealing with Seasonal Affective Disorder (SAD)

 Excerpt from “The Guardian” by Susana Adame

-Home treatments, such as light box therapy, can also help.
-Light boxes emit light similar to sunlight, alleviating symptoms during months with limited daylight.
+- Light Box Therapy: Home treatments, such as light box therapy, can also help.
+Sitting near a special light box for about 20 to 30 minutes each morning can help regulate your circadian rhythm.
 Columbia University’s Irving Medical Center cautions against low-priced, untested light therapy devices, emphasizing the need for safe and effective options.

-Another treatment option is the use of dim-light simulators, which recreate the ambiance of a summer morning and provide a positive start to the day.
-These devices can significantly improve the mood of those with SAD.\
+- Dim-Light Simulators: Another treatment option is the use of dim-light simulators, which recreate the ambiance of a summer morning and provide a positive start to the day.
+These devices can significantly improve the mood of those with SAD.

 Get in Touch with Intent Clinical Today to Help Treat SAD Disorder